An All-America City

 - a temperate yearly climate featuring four distinct seasons

-- world-class performing arts, museums and cultural festivals
+- world-class performing arts, museums and cultural festivals in next-door Raleigh

 And when you need to get away from it all, vacation options abound, practically in our own backyard.
 Whether you prefer the mountains, the beach or somewhere in between, you're within hours of your destination.